 This book is for intermediate Swift developers interested in learning 3D graphics or gaining a deeper understanding of how game engines work.

 Before You Begin

 It takes a wealth of knowledge to render a simple triangle on the screen or animate game characters.
-This section will guide you through the necessary basics of vertex wrangling, lighting, textures and character animation; and if you’re worried about the math, don’t be!
+This section will guide you through the necessary basics of vertex wrangling, lighting, textures and creating a game scene.
+If you’re worried about the math, don’t be!
 Although computer graphics is highly math-intensive, each chapter explains everything you need, and you’ll get experience creating and rendering models.